Electrolysis is the only method of hair removal which is allowed, by law, to be described as permanent.

 (UK – Advertising Standards Authority and US – FDA)

-You should wear a mask when you come inside the building but you may not need to wear it during a treatment to your face/neck.
-(I will be using masks and/or visors as well as aprons that are single-use only)
+FACE COVERINGS: You should wear a mask when you come inside the building but you may not need to wear it during a treatment to your face/neck.
+(I will be using masks and/or visors as well as aprons that are single-use only) A supply of fresh masks is available for anyone who needs one.

 You will be asked to sanitise hands when you enter treatment room.
 You will be asked to sign a Covid disclaimer each time you attend.